Flying roller coaster

-A flying roller coaster is a type of roller coaster meant to simulate the sensations of flight by harnessing riders in a prone position during the duration of the ride.
+A flying roller coaster is a type of steel roller coaster meant to simulate the sensations of flight by harnessing riders in a prone position during the duration of the ride.
 The roller coaster cars are suspended below the track, with riders secured such that their backs are parallel to the track.

 History

 The flying roller coaster is a relatively new concept.
 The world's first flying roller coaster was Skytrak, built in Manchester, United Kingdom at the Granada Studios Tour in 1997.
 The Skytrak used a single-passenger car.
 Riders would climb into the car in much the same fashion as climbing a ladder, then the car would be raised up to the track before being dispatched.
 The single-passenger design kept the ride's capacity low, at only 240 riders per hour.
 The park, and Skytrak itself, were short-lived; both closed in 1998.